Quadratic Functions

 What is Quadratic Functions in Math?

-Why is Quadratic Functions important?
+What is the Quadratic Functions formula?

 How Quadratic Functions Connects to Other Ideas